GreyNoise-Intelligence/SA-GreyNoise/README.md

 # RELEASE NOTES (Version 2.1.4) #
  - Add support for configuring proxy information in conf file
  - Add support for IP Destination Geo feature fields
+ - Fix bug in `gnriot` when IPv6 address is sent for lookup
  - Update to use GreyNoise SDK 1.3.0
  - Update to use splunktaucclib 6.0.6